-To make this comparison we used feedback from our partners and customers.
-They reviewed the O365 backup options, by installing each of them and using them for two weeks to see how reliable and usable the solutions are.
+To make this comparison we used feedback from our customers and partners who installed each solution and used them for 2+ weeks to evaluate how reliable and usable each O365 backup option is.

-Office 365 consists of multiple interconnected applications with distinct data types.
-Backup vendors pull the application data and restore it back to Office 365 using O365 APIs.
-Because Microsoft does not provide a single unified API to access all applications & data, developers have to use a combination of multiple new and legacy APIs to backup and restore Office 365 data that it accessible (and ignore the data that is inaccessible via the APIs).
+Importantly, Microsoft does not provide a single unified API to access all M365 applications & data.
+Backup vendors have to rely on a combination of multiple new and legacy APIs to backup and restore the Office 365 data that it accessible (and ignore the data that is inaccessible via the APIs).

-It is very labor-intensive and expensive to support every API and data type, and therefore no single vendor backs up all Office 365 data.
-Instead, backup providers focus on a subset of Microsoft 365 data and applications that they consider to be the most relevant.
+Because of frequent M365 updates, it is time-consuming and expensive to support every data type.
+M365 backup vendors instead focus on a subset of Microsoft 365 applications that they consider to be the most relevant.
 These priorities differ from vendor to vendor, and the quality of the implementation differs as well.

 No vendor backs up all O365 data due to API limitations; backup accuracy & restore fidelity differ greatly across vendors